 to obtain reliable up to date information about nominations and remuneration in other similar institutions;

-to receive, review and report to the Board of Governors on any relevant reports or correspondence from external organisations which are relevant to the Committee’s primary aims;
+to receive, review and report to the Board of Directors on any relevant reports or correspondence from external organisations which are relevant to the Committee’s primary aims;

 to receive and review the minutes and any reports of its sub-committees;

-to provide copies of its minutes and an annual report to the Board of Governors; and
+to provide copies of its minutes and an annual report to the Board of Directors; and

 to review its terms of reference, composition and effectiveness.